Tarasdeveloper/translate_zel/README.md

 React web based transcription & translation app that uses web workers to run ML models in the browser.

-Made with react and tailwind.
+Made with: react, tailwind, xenova/transformers, vite.